The NASA GDGPS System was designed to support the most demanding real-time GPS applications, on a global scale, and in space.

 Precise real-time positioning and orbit determination:

-Mobile, airborne, and space users can be positioned in real-time with unparalleled accuracy with the User Module of the RTG software, using the precise real-time GPS orbit and clock products of the GDGPS System.
-The GDGPS System has been used to provide operational positioning and orbit determination services to the following NASA missions and projects:
+Mobile, airborne, and space users can be positioned in real-time with unparalleled accuracy with the User Module of the RTGx software, using the precise real-time GPS orbit and clock products of the GDGPS System.
+The GDGPS System has been used to provide operational positioning and orbit determination services to the following NASA and non-NASA missions and projects:

-- Rapid orbit determination for the Shuttle Radar Topography Mission (SRTM)
+- Rapid orbit determination for the NASA Shuttle Radar Topography Mission (SRTM)

-- Rapid orbit determination for the Jason-1 mission for the generation of near-real-time sea surface products
+- Rapid orbit determination for the NASA Jason-1 mission for the generation of near-real-time sea surface products

-- Real-time onboard positioning for the AirSAR DC-8 for payload checkout and calibrations
+- Real-time onboard positioning for the NASA AirSAR DC-8 for payload checkout and calibrations

-- Real-time onboard positioning for the UAV-SAR G-3 airplane for autonomous repeat path control
+- Real-time onboard positioning for the NASA UAV-SAR G-3 airplane for autonomous repeat path control

 GPS performance monitoring and situational assessment: